lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The radioisotope carbon-14 is continuously formed in the upper atmosphere by cosmic rays, which can be absorbed by plant matter as CO$ _2$ (at a slightly lower $ ^{14}$C abundance due to slower gas diffusion of $ ^{14}$CO$ _2$) and incorporated into the plant's tissues (e.g. glucose, cellulose).
 When the plant dies, carbon exchange stops, and the remaining carbon-14 decays with a half-life of 5,700 years.
 The ratio of $ ^{14}$C to $ ^{12}$C in a sample of organic matter can therefore be used to estimate the time of death of the organism, up to about 50,000 years ago due to resolution limits.

-The **[Teide volcano](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2000GL012821)** in located in Tenerife (the Canary Islands).
+- The **[Teide volcano](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2000GL012821)** in located in Tenerife (the Canary Islands).
 Stratigraphy found an age younger than 2000 years, while paleomagnetic dating found an age of 500 - 900 years.
 Historical records give an age of at least 500 years (European settlement began in 1494): Christopher Columbus reported seeing "a great fire in the Orotava Valley" as he sailed past Tenerife on his first voyage to the New World in 1492, interpreted to have been the Teide eruption. $ ^{14}$C dating gave a precise range of eruption between 1470 - 1490 AD (510 - 530 years ago).
 K/Ar dating gave a range of 800 $ \pm $ 300 years ago.
 These ranges and accounts all corroborate with each other.

-**[Cheddar man](https://en.wikipedia.org/wiki/Cheddar_Man)** is a well-preserved skeleton of a Mesolithic (middle stone age) *Homo sapiens* found in the UK.
+- **[Cheddar man](https://en.wikipedia.org/wiki/Cheddar_Man)** is a well-preserved skeleton of a Mesolithic (middle stone age) *Homo sapiens* found in the UK.
 DNA analysis found that he was likely a hunter-gatherer with bright blue-green eyes, slightly curly hair and black skin, with no lactase persistence.
 He probably arrived there via Doggerland, a low-lying region of Europe spanning between modern-day Britain, France and Germany, which sank under rising sea levels around 10-7 kYA, as the last glacial period ended.
-10% of British ancestry can be linked to Cheddar Man.
+His Y-chromosomal haplogroup was I2a2, and 10% of British ancestry can be linked to Cheddar Man.
 Cheddar man was radiocarbon dated on two occasions to 8540-7990 BC and 8470-8230 BC, i.e. about 10,000 years ago.

+{{< figure src="cheddar_man.png" title="Map of Western Europe around the time of Cheddar Man, with Y-chromosomal haplogroups labelled.
+The original skull and his facial reconstruction based on genetic data is shown." >}}

-**[Ötzi the Iceman](https://en.wikipedia.org/wiki/%C3%96tzi)** is a copper-age naturally frozen mummy radiocarbon dated to about 3,200 BC, found in the Alps.
+- **[Ötzi the Iceman](https://en.wikipedia.org/wiki/%C3%96tzi)** is a copper-age naturally frozen mummy radiocarbon dated to about 3,200 BC, found in the Alps.

-The **[Dead Sea Scrolls](https://en.wikipedia.org/wiki/Dead_Sea_Scrolls)** were found in 1947 in caves near the Dead Sea, and contained the earliest known records of the books of the Bible, written in Hebrew, Greek and Aramaic.
+- The **[Dead Sea Scrolls](https://en.wikipedia.org/wiki/Dead_Sea_Scrolls)** were found in 1947 in caves near the Dead Sea, and contained the earliest known records of the books of the Bible, written in Hebrew, Greek and Aramaic.
 Radiocarbon dating of the different scrolls gave dates from between 400 BC and 400 AD, which were mostly within 100 years of the dates estimated by analysis of the writing style (paleography).

-The **[Shroud of Turin](https://en.wikipedia.org/wiki/Radiocarbon_dating_of_the_Shroud_of_Turin)** is a linen cloth with a distinctive imprinting that resembles the traditional face of Jesus Christ, which is said to have appeared on the cloth shortly after his crucifixion.
+- The **[Shroud of Turin](https://en.wikipedia.org/wiki/Radiocarbon_dating_of_the_Shroud_of_Turin)** is a linen cloth with a distinctive imprinting that resembles the traditional face of Jesus Christ, which is said to have appeared on the cloth shortly after his crucifixion.
 However, spectroscopic analysis in 1978 suggested the imprint was painted on using a red ochre and vermilion pigment commonly used in medieval art.
 Additionally, in 1988, three independent radiocarbon dating laboratories all dated the cloth to between 1260-1390 AD, matching its first known appearance in church history in France.

 ### Thermoluminescence dating